w3c/wai-coga/index.md

   - Task based signposting to appropriate resources

 ---
-## W3C WAI Coga Activity {#intro}

-W3C’s Web Accessibility Initiative (WAI) maintains a number for resources that support web accessibility for people with Cognitive and Learning Disabilities.
-This work is carried out by members of the **Accessibility Guidelines** and **Education and Outreach Working Groups** through the specialist activities of the **Cognitive Accessibility and Learning Disabilities** and **Personalization** task forces

 ## Find Resources for Cognitive and Learning Disability {#finder}

-{% include excol.html type="all" %}

 Select the guides from below according to what you want to do: